chaps-io/access-granted/README.md

 ### Supported Ruby versions

-Guaranteed to work on all major Ruby versions MRI 1.9.3-2.2, Rubinius >= 2.X and JRuby >= 1.7.
+Because it has **zero** runtime dependencies it is guaranteed to work on all major Ruby versions MRI 1.9.3-2.2, Rubinius >= 2.X and JRuby >= 1.7.

 ## Summary